ensisoft/detonator/README.md

 ![Screenshot](screens/editor-material.png "Material editor")
 Create materials using the material editor by setting some properties for the provided default material shaders.
-Currently supports sprite animations, textures (including text and noise), gradient and color fills out of box.
+Currently, supports sprite animations, textures (including text and noise), gradient and color fills out of box.
 Custom shaders can be used too.

 ![Screenshot](screens/editor-scene.png "Scene editor")